Historical photo of Sumitomo Fertilizer Manufacturing factory

 Agricultural Chemicals

 Sumitomo Chemical expanded into agricultural chemicals — household insecticides and agrochemicals such as insecticides, herbicides, and fungicides — in the 1950s.
-The first insecticidal product for household use was Pynamin (allethrin), while the first agrochemicals product was parathion, an imported organophosphorus insecticide.
+The first insecticidal product for household use was Pynamin (allethrin), while the first agrochemical product was Parathion, an imported organophosphorus insecticide.
 Following parathion, SCC developed Sumithion (fenitrothion), which replaced parathion and was well accepted in the market.
-With good sales of household insecticides and highly safe agrochemicals, Sumitomo Chemical’s Agricultural Chemicals Sector played an increasingly important role in the growth of the company’s fine chemicals business.
+Strong sales of insecticides and safe agrochemicals helped Sumitomo Chemical’s Agricultural Chemicals Sector drive growth in fine chemicals.

 Growth of the Pharmaceutical Sector

 In the 1950s, Sumitomo Chemical’s Pharmaceuticals Sector began to expand through joint ventures with overseas corporations.
 New pharmaceuticals such as neuropsychiatric and cardiovascular drugs, as well as anti-inflammatory analgesics, were launched.
 At the same time, the company’s synthetic pharmaceutical technology was demonstrated through the development of new production methods for Indometacin and Diazepam.
-By the beginning of the 1980s, pharmaceutical sales for the company had grown dramatically and the Pharmaceutical Sector became an important part of SCC’s overall business.
+By the early 1980s, pharmaceutical sales grew sharply, making the Pharmaceutical Sector a key part of SCC’s business.

 Entering the Field of Petrochemicals